TopLotteryOnline

 Can you play US Powerball from Canada?

-Yes.
-US Powerball is a US multi-state game, but there is no rule that a player must be a US citizen or resident — the official operators confirm that non-US residents can buy tickets and claim prizes.
-From Canada, the usual route is a licensed lottery courier (also called a concierge or messenger service): you order online, the service buys a genuine official ticket in a US state, scans it to your account, and you own that line for the draw.
+US Powerball is a US multi-state game run by the Multi-State Lottery Association, and nothing in its rules requires a player to be a US citizen or resident — the official operators confirm that overseas players can buy tickets and claim prizes.
+From Canada, the practical route is a licensed lottery courier: you order online, the service buys a genuine official ticket in a US state, scans it into your account, and that line is yours for the draw.

 How to play US Powerball from Canada, step by step

-• Pick your numbers — five white balls from 1 to 69 plus one red Powerball from 1 to 26 — or use a quick pick.
-You can usually buy multiple lines or a subscription.
+• Choose your numbers: five white balls from 1 to 69 plus one red Powerball from 1 to 26.

-An official US Powerball line costs US$2 per line in the United States.
-Through a courier you pay that ticket price plus the operator's service fee, charged in Canadian dollars (CAD) at the exchange rate applied on the day, so your real cost per line is a little above the face price.
+An official US Powerball line costs US$2 per line where the game is sold.
+Through a courier you pay that face price plus the operator's service fee, charged in Canadian dollars (CAD) at the rate applied on the day, so your real cost per line always sits above the face price.

 Do Canadian players pay tax on US Powerball winnings?

-On the US side, the number that matters is federal withholding.
-The IRS taxes the gambling winnings of non-resident aliens at a flat 30%, withheld at source before you are paid (IRC §§1441-1442, IRS Publication 515).
-Canada is not among the treaty countries whose residents are exempt from US tax on gambling winnings, so you should budget for that 30% coming off a US US Powerball prize.
+Start with what the United States takes.
+The IRS taxes non-resident aliens' gambling winnings at a flat 30%, withheld at source before you see the money (IRC §§1441-1442, IRS Publication 515).
+Canada is not among the treaty countries whose residents are exempt from US tax on gambling winnings, so plan on that 30% coming off a US Powerball prize — though Canada has a partial route back, below.

-Back home, the news is better: Canada does not tax lottery or gambling winnings.
-The Canada Revenue Agency treats a lottery prize as a windfall, not income, so a Powerball or Mega Millions win is not added to your Canadian taxable income (though any interest or investment gains you later earn on the money are taxable in the normal way).
+Now the Canadian side, which pulls the other way.
+Canada does not tax lottery winnings at all.
+The Canada Revenue Agency treats a prize as a windfall rather than income, so it never enters your Canadian taxable income — only the investment returns you later earn on the money are taxable.

-Large prizes and the jackpot work differently.
-High-tier US lottery prizes are paid by the state lottery that sold the ticket, and for the biggest wins that can mean claiming in the United States — the courier notifies you, transfers the official ticket into your name, and guides you through the state's process, which may require identification, tax paperwork (including the W-8BEN discussed above) and, in some cases, travelling to claim in person.
-Publicity rules vary by state; some require a winner's name to be disclosed.
+Top-tier US prizes are paid by the state lottery that sold the ticket.
+For a jackpot that can mean claiming in the United States: the courier notifies you, transfers the official ticket into your name, and walks you through the state's process, which may require identification, tax paperwork including the W-8BEN discussed above, and in some cases travelling to claim in person.
+Publicity rules differ by state — several require a winner's name to be disclosed, and that is not always waivable.

 US Powerball odds and prize structure